vislofie/trainer-web/README.md

 ## Configuration
-You wiil need to create 3 separate .env files in the cloned directory
+You will need to create 3 separate .env files in the cloned directory

 #### db.env
 - POSTGRES_USER=your_postgres_user